snoopyriley/tropical-juice/README.md

 if you would like to suggest anything, feel free to let me know.

 if you want more information, i plan to use the [wiki](https://github.com/snoopyriley/tropical-juice/wiki) to keep progress updates and feature releases.

+huge thanks to my friend emma for giving me the name of the website.